stateset/stateset-blockchain/README.md

-# Join the Stateset Blockchain Network Testnet
+# Join the Stateset Blockchain Network

 ::: tip
 See the [launch repo](https://github.com/stateset/launch) for